 Earthquakes are frightening for everyone, but they can be even more traumatic for children if they do not know what to do.
-It is important to give children guidance that may not only help them reduce their fears, but save their lives.
+It is important to give children guidance that might not only help them reduce their fears, but save their lives.

 Talk to Children:

 Earthquakes can be far less scary to children when they are prepared.
-It is vital to talk to them and explain how to respond if one occurs.
+It is vital to talk to them and explain how to respond if one occurs:

 Plan with Children:

 Be sure to include children in the emergency planning process.
-This not only better prepares them for survival, but may also lighten the burden on parents or guardians during an earthquake.
+This not only better prepares them for survival, but might also lighten the burden on parents or guardians during an earthquake.
 When children know what to do, everyone can keep a sense of calm.

 Fear and Life-altering Trauma:

 When you're sure that danger has passed, concentrate on your child's emotional needs by asking the child what's uppermost in his or her mind.
 Having children participate in the family's recovery activities will help them feel that their life will return to "normal."
-Your response during this time may have a lasting impact.
+Your response during this time could have a lasting impact.